Hartford Cerebral Palsy Attorney

 Championing Justice for Families Affected by Cerebral Palsy in Hartford, CT

 At RisCassi & Davis, P.C., we understand the profound impact a cerebral palsy diagnosis can have on a family.
-Our dedicated team of cerebral palsy attorneys in Hartford, has been fighting for the rights of personal injury victims since 1955, securing some of the state’s largest verdicts and settlements.
-We are committed to providing personalized legal representation for families affected by medical negligence that has led to cerebral palsy.
+Our dedicated team of cerebral palsy attorneys in Hartford has been fighting for the rights of personal injury victims since 1955, securing some of the state’s largest verdicts and settlements.
+Our Hartford cerebral palsy attorney is committed to providing personalized legal representation for families affected by medical negligence that has led to cerebral palsy.

 Contact our Hartford cerebral palsy lawyer by calling (860) 245-2412 today!